 *please ensure that all containers are empty and clean before placing them in the recycle bin.

 Good quality clothing can be donated.
-However due to the corona virus, you will need to hold onto your dontations for now.
-Please see alternative options listed above.
+Please see alternative options to buy, swap and giveaway items listed above.
 There are a number of places that will accept old, worn out clothing for recycling.
 Look under ‘C’ for clothing on our Tricky Waste Items page.

 Bedding can be cleaned and aired to dry at home.
 Good quality sheets and blankets may be donated to a charity store.
 More worn-out items can be donated to an animal shelter.